ReadAlongs/Studio/docs/cli-guide.rst

 This page contains guidelines on using the ReadAlongs CLI.
 See also :ref:`cli-ref` for the full CLI reference.

-The ReadAlongs CLI has two main commands: ``readalongs prepare`` and ``readalongs align``.
+The ReadAlongs CLI has two main commands: ``readalongs make-xml`` and ``readalongs align``.

-- If your data is a plain text file, you can run ``prepare`` to turn it into XML, which you can then align with ``align``.
+- If your data is a plain text file, you can run ``make-xml`` to turn it into XML, which you can then align with ``align``.
 Doing this in two steps allows you to modify the XML file before aligning it (e.g., to mark that some text is in a different language, to flag some do-not-align text, or to drop anchors